(I may earn a small commission from the products mentioned in this post.)

 However, each month I feel stronger and my knee feels more stable.

-I continue to notice the muscles around my knee increasing.
+I continue to notice the muscles around my knee increasing in size and strength.

 As I share my progress I hope it will encourage you to exercise regularly with an emphasis on your knee long after your physical therapy ends.